Pied butcherbird: Description

 Like other butcherbirds, the pied butcherbird is stockily built with short legs and a relatively large head.
-It ranges from 28 to 32 cm long, averaging around 31 cm, with a 51 cm wingspan and weight of around 120 g.
-The wings are fairly long, extending to half-way along the tail when folded.
+It ranges from 28 to 32 cm long, averaging around 31 cm, with a 51 cm wingspan and a weight of around 120 g.
+The wings are fairly long, extending to halfway along the tail when folded.
 Its plumage is almost wholly black and white, with very little difference between the sexes.
-It has a black head, nape and throat, giving it the appearance of a black hood, which is bounded by a white neck collar, which is around 3.2 cm (1.2 in) wide.
+It has a black head, nape, and throat, giving it the appearance of a black hood, which is bounded by a white neck collar, which is around 3.2 cm (1.2 in) wide.
 The black hood is slightly glossy in bright light, can fade a little with age, and is slightly duller and more brownish in the adult female.
 The neck collar in the female is slightly narrower at around 2.5 cm and is a grey-white rather than white.
 Several stiff black bristles up to 1.5 cm (0.5 in) long arise from the lower lores.
 The upper mantle and a few of the front scapulars are white, contrasting sharply with the black lower mantle and the rest of the scapulars.
 The rump is pale grey, and the upper tail coverts are white.
 The tail is rather long, with a rounded or wedge-shaped tip.
 It has twelve rectrices, which are black in colour.
-The tail tip and outer wing feathers are white.
-The underparts are white.
-The eyes are a dark brown, the legs grey and the bill a pale bluish grey tipped with black, with a prominent hook at the end.
+The tail tip and outer wing feathers are white, as well as the underparts.
+The eyes are a dark brown, the legs are grey, and the bill is a pale bluish grey tipped with black, with a prominent hook at the end.

-The juvenile pied butcherbird has dark brown instead of black plumage, lacks the pale collar and has a cream to buff lores, chin, and upper throat, becoming more brown on the lower throat and breast.
-Its underparts are off-white to cream.
-The bill is dark brown.
-In its first year, it moults into its first immature plumage, which resembles that of the juvenile, but has a more extensive dark brown throat.
+The juvenile pied butcherbird has dark brown instead of black plumage, lacks the pale collar, and has cream-to-buff lores, chin, and upper throat, becoming more brown on the lower throat and breast.
+Its underparts are off-white to cream, and the bill is dark brown.
+In its first year, it moults into its first immature plumage, which resembles that of the juvenile but has a more extensive dark brown throat.
 Its bill is blue-grey with a dark brown or blackish tip.